What Is Public Sector Unit

 What Exactly is a Public Sector Unit (PSU)?

 A Public Sector Unit (PSU) is a commercial or industrial enterprise owned and controlled by the government, either at the central, state, or local level.
 These units operate within the market economy, often competing with private sector entities, but with the overarching goal of fulfilling specific government objectives.
-These objectives can range from providing essential services to the public at affordable rates (like electricity or transportation) to promoting economic growth in specific sectors.
+On top of that, these objectives can range from providing essential services to the public at affordable rates (like electricity or transportation) to promoting economic growth in specific sectors.
 The government's stake in these units can vary, from majority ownership to complete control.

 PSUs are distinct from purely governmental departments or agencies.
 While government departments primarily focus on administrative and regulatory functions, PSUs engage in commercial activities, generating revenue and aiming for profitability, albeit often with a broader social mandate than their private counterparts.
 Think of them as government-owned businesses operating within a market framework.